 Get the recipe: Pumpkin Mac and Cheese

-It's time for a new hashtag.
-Because we love our pumpkin spice lattes (#PSL for life), it's time to introduce #PSLP—pumpkin spice latte pie.
+We love our pumpkin spice lattes (#PSL for life), but it's time to introduce #PSLP—pumpkin spice latte pie.
 It has all the elements of classic pumpkin pie, like a flaky crust, sweet brown sugar, and whipped cream topping.
-But this pie gets an update any barista would approve of, with espresso added into the pumpkin filling.
+This pie gets an update any barista would approve of, with espresso added into the pumpkin filling.
 A drizzle of caramel sauce and a sprinkle of spice on the whipped cream topper finish the pie just like your favorite latte.
+This vegetarian dessert may come at the end of the meal, but it'll still steal the show.

 Get the recipe: Pumpkin Spice Latte Pie